-We have implemented the proposed schedulers by modifying the Xen hypervisor and Hadoop scheduler.
-Our evaluation shows that MIMP can prevent nearly all interference on a web application, doubling its maximum throughput and providing nearly identical response times to when it is run alone.
-For a set of batch jobs, the algorithm can meet more deadlines than EDF, and reduces the total execution time by over four and a half CPU hours, all with minimal impact on interactive VM performance.
+MIMP can prevent nearly all interference on a web application, doubling its maximum throughput and providing nearly identical response times to when it is run alone.
+For a set of batch jobs, the algorithm can meet more deadlines than EDF(Earliest Deadline First), and reduces the total execution time by over four and a half CPU hours, with minimal impact on interactive VM performance.